Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Results

 Fig.~\ref{fig:coupling_sim} illustrates the dynamics of a system composed of two coupled oscillators governed by Eq.~(\ref{eq:S_delta_noise}), with fixed natural frequencies $\omega_1/2\pi =\qty{30}{\hertz}$, $\omega_2/2\pi = \qty{20}{\hertz}$.
 The coupling strength $B$ and initial phases $\varphi_1(0)$, $\varphi_2(0)$ vary between cases.
 Steady-state synchronization is reached when the phase difference becomes constant over time, i.e. $\dot{\delta}=\dot{\varphi _1} - \dot{\varphi _2}=0$.
 Analytically, based on Adler's equation given above, this condition is met in the limit $t\rightarrow \infty$, which means that a sufficiently strong coupling exists $|2B|>|\Delta\omega|$.
 In such a strong coupling regime (Fig.~\ref{fig:coupling_sim}(a)), the two oscillators quickly synchronize (left panel) with a constant phase difference (right panel) indicating in-phase synchronization ($\delta=0$).
 In contrast, in a weak coupling condition the system does not maintain synchronization ($|2B|<|\Delta\omega|$, Fig.~\ref{fig:coupling_sim}(b)).
 Although transient locking occurs, the oscillators remain predominantly desynchronized, with a quasi periodic behavior.
 Note that the sign of $B$ determines the nature of the synchronization: the two oscillators can synchronize in phase if $B$ is negative (Fig.~\ref{fig:coupling_sim}(a)) or in anti-phase if $B$ is positive ($\delta=\pi$, Fig.~\ref{fig:coupling_sim}(c)).
 Furthermore, even in the synchronized time-region, the instantaneous frequencies of the oscillators vary.
 This occurs because the synchronization frequency $\omega_S = \dot{\varphi _1} = \dot{\varphi _2} = {(\omega_1 +\omega_1)}/{2}$ generally differs from the natural frequency of each uncoupled oscillator.
 These transient dynamics highlight the importance of time-frequency methods to detect synchronization in nonstationary systems.

 To better illustrate nonstationary dynamics, in addition of a positive coupling, we now define a system of two chirp oscillators whose natural frequencies increase linearly over time (Fig.~\ref{fig:PSI_on_sim}(a)).
 This supposedly mimics realistic biological or physical systems where oscillator properties evolve gradually due to internal modulation or external perturbations.
+For example, circadian rhythms adjust their phases and periods in response to light-dark cycles \cite{pittendrigh_functional_1976}, or cardiac pacemakers can shift frequency via modulatory feedback \cite{brown_cardiac_1979}.

 We pick an intermediate value for coupling ($B=2\Delta\omega$) in Eq.~(\ref{eq:S_delta_noise}) to favor longer synchronization states.
 The spectrograms of the two oscillators are shown in Fig.~\ref{fig:PSI_on_sim}(b-c), where black and gray lines display the instantaneous frequency $f^*(t)$, obtained as the local maxima of the wavelet modulus, also called ``ridges'', which verify $\partial_f|W(t,f^*)|=0$ \cite{carmona_identification_1995}.